 |11mm Safety D Shackle||M12||11||22||44||1000||ED-110||£17.66|

 |19mm Safety D Shackle||M22||19||38||76||3300||ED-190||£80.98|

 The shackles with E type Safety Pin are manufactured from Stainless Steel EN10088 1.4401/4.

-The shackles are manufactured to a very high standard using the latest technology in upset forging.
+The shackles are manufactured in the UK to a very high standard using the latest technology in upset forging.

 The special bolt end ensures the nut is positioned correctly allowing sufficient room for the split pin.

 This range of shackles benefits from full materials traceability, CE marking and test batch identification.
 Supplied with test certificate type EN10204 3.1b.

 Need to knowEvery safety shackle is proof load tested to 2 x WLL,

 CE marked and certificated to BS EN 10204 3.1b.The lead time for testing is 7-10 days.